steveturbek/turbek.com/articles/tangible-interfaces-class.md

 ## "Looks like" and a "Works like" prototypes

-Students often get tripped up making the "looks like" and a "works like" prototype the same object.
+Students often compromise the form of their design model to accommodate the prototype electronics.

 When designing modern products, Designers and Engineers often make a "looks like" and a "works like" prototype.
-They are often quite different until late in the engineering process.
+They are often look totally different until late in the engineering process.
 The goal of 'works like' prototypes is to quickly change and learn.
 Form follows function, but often you don’t know what the function looks like\!
 Example of a “works like” prototype: [the original iPhone Prototype](https://web.archive.org/web/20190501154547/https://www.theverge.com/2019/3/19/18263844/apple-iphone-prototype-m68-original-development-board-red)

 ## Tech Tips Triage for Microbit

 - Make sure to check if sensor or motor needs 5v vs 3v.
 Some sensors need more volts or amps.
 Sometimes adding a power cable or battery pack just makes it work
 - Make a firm base to attach things to
 - Tape down wires.
 Often loose wires are the problem
-- Put the battery pack in the lower connector on T plug
+- If using the T shaped microbit edge connector for a breadboard, put the battery pack into the T shaped connector, not the microbit.
 - Which pins are always safe to use?
 0,1,2
 - LED ENABLE code command interferes with pins reading or writing, which can be confusing
 - Watch out for multiple forever loops
 - Keep your main program loop fast, so you can sample data frequently
 - Be very careful with pauses - the microbit doesn't do ANYTHING when paused and will miss input or output.
-- When powered just by microbit, range is 90 degrees, slower
+- When powered just by microbit, a servo range is 90 degrees and is slower
-- When powered with 6 AA, range goes to 180 degrees, is faster
+- When powered with 6 AA, servo range goes to 180 degrees, is faster
 - I2EE LCD screen - remember to adjust polarity or can look off

 # Reference: Microbit